smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 B_SPINNING_WHEEL='false' # -s :use spinning wheel option B_TESTING_1='false' # -!
 1 :testing flag 1
 B_TESTING_2='false' # -!
 2 :testing flag 2

+If you want rbxi to notify you of newer versions when it runs, set to true.
+Default is false, no checking for latest versions.
+B_UPDATE_NOTIFIER='false'

 .........................................................................
 These sleep times are all in seconds.